leeandher/leander.xyz/src/pages/notes/Conferences/Cracking the Coding Interview.md

 - Is null or empty input expected?
 - The Easy Way Itself
 - Is there an obvious brute force (inefficient) solution? _Probably_

+**Other Points**

-- mention it and quickly explain how the algorithm solution works to show you know it.
+- Mention it and quickly explain how the algorithm solution works to show you know it.
 - ex: "Compare each word to each other, and store the longest prefix as a variable.
 Once all words have been compared, return the variable"
 - Can We do Better?
 - Almost always there is a better solution
 - Best way to get good at algorithms is practicing (Check out [TopCoder](https://topcoder.com))
 - Always ask questions such as;
   - Does sorting input help?
   - What data structures could help? _Set?
 Hash map?
 Tree?_
   - Can I collect data to help in a first pass?
 - Define the Interface
   - Method, Variable Names, Process, Comments
   - Validation Framework (5 min)
   - Write simple test cases (including an _All Tests Passed!_ message)

-_Note: A Trie/Tree is usually the ideal solution for most 'prefix' questions_
+_Note: A trie/tree is usually the ideal solution for most 'prefix' questions_

 **Your Time to Interview**

 - Don't Ask
   - how did you do in the interview, your solution, other Solutions
   - better ways to solve the Problem
   - salary, bonus, options, etc.
 - Do Ask
   - About the company, team, the culture, the product, the job
   - The tools, the work environment, the mission, the vision
   - How the team prioritizes tasks, etc.

 **Conclusion**